 Library - There are copies of the textbook on reserve in the AOK Library.

 Please visit the CMI webpage, bookstore.umbc.edu/cmi, for more information!

-FliptIt Physics:

-We will use an on-line system called FliptIt Physics (this was called SmartPhysics last semester).
+FliptIt Physics: We will use an on-line system called FliptIt Physics.
 This system has many features and it includes pre-lecture material, pre-lecture questions, and electronic homework.
-To access FlipIt Physics, go to their website; http://FlipItPhysics.com.
-Follow their directions to enroll as a student.
+Instructions on how to access FlipIt Physics are available on the Blackboard site.
+For questions about initial sign-on and accessibility contact FlipIt Physics: 1-800-936-6899 or FlipIt Physics Help.
 Please note that you can start off in FlipIt Physics with a 30-day, no-pay, grace period, however you need to pay for it either through their website or at the bookstore prior to the end of that period.
 If you fail to pay for it before your grace period expires all your material and grades for that part of the course will be lost.
-You need the course access key for this course: Phys122S18 The course is now accessible.
-You need to enter an individual identifier and you must use your student ID number: the two-letter, fivedigit on your student id card.
+You need the course access key for this course: Phys122S20 The course is now accessible, although the material for each assignment is not available until approximately a week before the due date.
+You need to enter an individual identifier and you must use your student ID number: the two-letter, five-digit on your student id card.
 Please be careful as you cannot change this once you have registered in FlipIt Physics.
-Also, please do not enter a practice name or id into the system as that will clog up the system for this course.

-Clickers: We will use the Turning Technology clickers during the lectures.
+Clickers: We will use the Turning Technology clickers (Turning Technologies RFC-03) during the lectures.
+Clickers can be purchased from the UMBC bookstore.
+For questions/problems related to Clickers submit an RT ticket under the Computer & Technology Tab or go to the UMBC Bookstore.
 You need to purchase or rent these.
-The bookstore has the information on the model numbers that can be used.
 Once you have your clicker it must be registered in Blackboard for you to receive credit for answering questions in the lecture.
 There is a file to help you register your clicker and prepare it for class located on the course Blackboard site under Other Bb Tools on the left sidebar.
 Also you can go to the UMBC Help page for clickers at: